Jonathen-Coders/Botsite/announcement.md

 <h>Hello, fellow bot enthusiasts! 🤖</h>
 <p>
 <b>We are working hard</b>
 We are working hard to make everything work on our bots(yes you read it correctly) We added a modmail bot to our server and our framework and no it is only for our server.
-Remember that we vaule your oppion!
+Remember that we vaule your opinion!
 — 😊The C.B Discord Bot Team</p>
 <button id="dismiss-btn">Dismiss</button>
 <script>